peterhinch/micropython-async/PRIMITIVES.md

 ### 3.3.1 Definition

-Constructor: takes one optional boolean argument, defaulting False.
+Constructor: takes one optional integer argument.
- * `lp` If `True` and the experimental low priority core.py is installed, low priority scheduling will be used while awaiting the event.
-If the standard version of uasyncio is installed the arg will have no effect.
+ * `delay_ms` default 0.
+While awaiting an event an internal flag is repeatedly polled.
+Setting a finite polling interval reduces the task's CPU overhead at the expense of increased latency.

 Synchronous Methods:
  * `set` Initiates the event.
 Optional arg `data`: may be of any type,